 Once the plant compounds were isolated, many continued to treat a particular condition, but most also produced unintended adverse side effects that consuming the whole plant never produced.
 When will we learn that nature has combined synergistic compounds into plants and other natural elements?
 The reason the plants these isolated chemicals are derived from do not produce the same side effects is that plants contain sometimes hundreds of other compounds that buffer and balance the effects of the active ingredient isolated.

-The benefits of resveratrol when found among the multitude of other plant compounds in grapes, berries, peanuts, pistachio nuts and other plants are well established.
+The benefits of resveratrol when found among the multitude of other plant compounds in grapes, berries, peanuts, pistachio nuts and other plants are well established, as mentioned above.
 These plants provide a myriad of other benefits.
 There is no need to rearrange nature in order to utilize natural medicine.

 Yoshino J, Conte C, Fontana L, Mittendorfer B, Imai SI, Schechtman KB, Gu C, Kunz I, Fanelli FR, Patterson BW, Klein S. Resveratrol Supplementation Does Not Improve Metabolic Function in Nonobese Women with Normal Glucose Tolerance.
 Cell Metab.
 2012 Oct 23. doi:pii: S1550-4131(12)00399-3.